 The Language Department Philosophy

-In keeping with the Jesuit tradition of education at St. Ignatius College Preparatory and in accordance with our school's statement of philosophy, the language department has as its goal the development of "men and women for others" through a creative and dynamic language program.
-Toward this end, the Spanish, Latin, French and Chinese courses offer rigorous training in both linguistic skills and cultural knowledge so that the ability to communicate goes hand-in-hand with an appreciation of the human condition of the native speakers of these languages.
+In keeping with the Jesuit tradition of education at St. Ignatius College Preparatory and in accordance with our school's statement of philosophy, the Language Department strives to develop "people with and for others" through a creative and dynamic language program.
+The French, Latin, Mandarin and Spanish courses offer rigorous engagement in both linguistic skills and cultural knowledge to guide students to become global citizens.